adam798/adam798/README.md

 <h1 align="center">Hi 👋, I'm Adan Abdullahi</h1>
-<h3 align="center">👋 Computer Science Student at York university, Data Science Intern at Magnify Access Inc, aspiring Data Scientist.
-Enthusiastic about Python, SQL, and Java.
-Passionate about technology and leveraging data to solve complex problems.</h3>
+<h3 align="center">👋 I am a Data Analyst with a Bachelor’s Degree in Computer Science from York University, specializing in data science and data-driven insights.
+With over a year of hands-on experience in data analysis, machine learning, and data visualization, I excel in leveraging tools like Python, TensorFlow, and Tableau to deliver actionable business insights.
+My work focuses on optimizing decision-making processes, enhancing workplace accessibility, and driving operational efficiency..</h3>

-- 🔭 I’m currently working on **hospital chatbot**
+- 🔭 I’m currently working on **Data Analysis Project about traffic congestion in the city of Toronto**

 <h3 align="left">Connect with me:</h3>
 <p align="left">